University of Missouri: Athletics

-The Missouri Tigers are a member of the Southeastern Conference with the exception of wrestling, which competes in the Big 12 Conference.
+The Missouri Tigers are a member of the Southeastern Conference except wrestling, which competes in the Big 12 Conference.
 Mizzou is the only school in the state with all of its sports in the NCAA Division I and a football team that competes in the NCAA Division I Football Bowl Subdivision (FBS).
 These are the highest levels of college sports in the United States.
-The official colors are black and gold.
+Their official colors are black and gold.

-Athletic sports for the Tigers include men's and women's basketball, baseball, cross country, football, golf, gymnastics, swimming & diving, softball, track, tennis, volleyball, women's soccer, and wrestling.
+Athletic sports for the Tigers include men's and women's basketball, baseball, cross country, football, golf, gymnastics, swimming and diving, softball, track, tennis, volleyball, women's soccer, and wrestling.
 Historic sports included a shooting club, in which the ladies' team in 1934 won a national championship.
-Former football coach Gary Pinkel holds the record at the university for the most wins on the gridiron.
-Additionally, former basketball coach and alum Norm Stewart maintains the record for the most wins on the hardcourt.

-MU football games are played on Faurot Field at Memorial Stadium ("The Zou").
+MU football games are on Faurot Field at Memorial Stadium ("The Zou").
 Built in 1926, this stadium has an official capacity of 71,168, and features a nearly 100 ft wide "M" behind the north-end zone.
 Men's and women's basketball games take place at the Mizzou Arena, just south of the football stadium.
-The Hearnes Center had hosted men's and women's basketball from 1972 to 2004 and it is still used for other athletic (including wrestling, volleyball, and indoor track and field) and school events.
+The Hearnes Center hosted men's and women's basketball from 1972 to 2004 and it is still used for other athletic (including wrestling, volleyball, and indoor track and field) and school events.

-The Missouri Tiger men's basketball team has had 22 NCAA Tournament appearances, the second-most Tournament appearances without a Final Four.
+The Missouri Tiger men's basketball team has had 29 NCAA Tournament appearances, the second-most Tournament appearances without a Final Four.
 The Tigers have appeared in the regional finals (Elite Eight) of the NCAA Tournament six times (twice under coach Norm Stewart, Missouri head coach from 1967 to 1999).
 The Tigers have won 15 conference championships, beginning with the Missouri Valley Conference, followed by the Big Six, the Big Eight, and the Big 12 Conference.
 In 1994, the Tigers went undefeated in the Big Eight to take the regular season title.
 In 2009, Missouri won its first Big 12 Championship over Baylor.
 Missouri went on to win its second Big 12 Championship in its final season in the Big 12 in 2012, once again defeating Baylor.
-Standout players from the Mizzou's basketball team include, Anthony Peeler, John Brown, Jon Sundvold, Steve Stipanovich, Kareem Rush, Keyon Dooling Doug Smith, Willie Smith, Norm Stewart, Linas Kleiza, Derrick Chievous, DeMarre Carroll, Kim English.
-Jordan Clarkson and Marcus Denmon.
+Standout players from the Mizzou's basketball team include Anthony Peeler, John Brown, Jon Sundvold, Steve Stipanovich, Kareem Rush, Keyon Dooling Doug Smith, Willie Smith, Norm Stewart, Linas Kleiza, Derrick Chievous, DeMarre Carroll, Kim English, Jordan Clarkson, and Marcus Denmon.